bahrus/xtal-element/README.md

 4. A similar pattern is used for easily testable "propActions" - where property changes can be grouped/partitioned and turned into a logical workflow.
 5. Many of these transforms and actions can be separated from the custom element class, leaving behind a pristine, mostly library-neutral class.

+## In defense of pomp and circumstance

+For many developers, a key criteria in evaluating which component library they like is based exclusively on how little "fuss" is required to create a new component.
+I can totally relate to this concern.
+However, every principle, including KISS, follows a law of diminishing returns.

+There are two extremes to consider:

+1. Creating a component meant to be highly reusable, leveraged in multiple frameworks / no frameworks, loading synchronously / asynchronously, bundled / not bundled, etc.
+2. Creating a local component only to be used in a specific way by one application or one component.

+If you want to skip over the ceremony needed for the first type of component, skip to [the low ceremony solutions](https://github.com/bahrus/xtal-element#private-low-ceremony-xtal-components).

+But addressing the first goal is important, and understanding what is underlying the low ceremony solutions, which builds on what's discussed below, can only help.

 ## Let's start from the very beginning